PizzaWithMilk/Github-tracker-template/README.md

 ## What this actually does

 These are ready-to-use automation files for GitHub.
-Once you set one up, it quietly checks a GitHub repo (project) every 5 minutes, and if something new shows up — a new release or a new commit — it automatically posts a message about it in a Discord channel.
+Once you set one up, it quietly checks one or more GitHub repos (projects) every 5 minutes, and if something new shows up — a new release or a new commit — it automatically posts a message about it in a Discord channel.
 You don't need to run anything on your own computer; GitHub runs it for you, on a timer, forever (or until you turn it off).
+One workflow file can watch several repos at once — see [Monitoring multiple repositories](#monitoring-multiple-repositories).
 It also watches out for a separate GitHub quirk that can silently turn it off on its own — see [Inactivity reminder](#inactivity-reminder) below.

 There are four template files.
 You'll use one or two of them, not all four — the table below helps you pick.